 For example, sensuality can be a roadblock because it tempts our bored minds.
 We want to be amused and entertained.
 We want to feel good, to do things.
 And there’s nothing wrong with any of that!

 It’s only when the pursuit of pleasure takes over our lives and distracts us from the greater purpose that it becomes a roadblock to enlightenment.
 Pleasure can also be a tool for enlightenment.
 The key is purpose.

 We Will Waver, But We Need Not Fall

 It’s not hard to see how false perception creates a roadblock to enlightenment.
 Patanjali warns that there will be times we think our yoga practice is a waste of time.
 The temptations of human life may seem more “real” than spiritual growth.

 Failure to reach firm ground may be the most frustrating obstacle we face.
 It’s normal to become impatient and feel like we’re not making progress.
 If we don’t give up when we’re frustrated, things will turn around eventually.
 The only way to find truth is to keep seeking it.

 The old saying “two steps forward, one step back” applies in yoga.
 The spiritual path is not straightforward or easy to travel, but it is rewarding.
 The Yoga Sutras help us understand and look out for roadblocks to enlightenment.

-So when you notice you’re slipping into one of the distractions Patanjali describes, know it as mere illusion.
+So when you notice you’re slipping into one of the distractions Patanjali describes, know that it’s expected.
 Indulge it briefly if you must, then take the next step forward.